globallogicuki/qa-tech-test/README.md

 ## Limitations
 There are no limitations set on this.
 If you are struggling to select elements you are free to edit the app source code where needed.
-What we are looking for is a good understanding of what makes a robust test and a good understanding of engineering principles.
+What we are looking for is a good understanding of test and developerment engineering principals.

 Note: you will not find the challenge answers in the application.
 Although you could hack the challenge or spam the API that verifies your answer, you still need to submit your test for us to review.